How to Make Your Website EAA Compliant – Your 6-Step Guide

 • Loss of government contracts (if any)

 In short, non-compliance with the EAA can cost you money and hurt your brand reputation – and let’s be honest, that’s never good for business.
+Check out our detailed guide on EAA fines to learn more about penalties across different EU countries.

 It is worth noting that the EAA includes “alternative dispute resolution mechanisms.”
 This basically means authorities may notify businesses and give them time to fix issues before imposing penalties.
 It’s a fair chance to address compliance gaps.